rgolang/rgo/README.md

 ```

 This compiles and runs the `main` target in `code/hello.rgo`.
-The resulting executable is written next to the source file on your host machine when you mount a working directory into the container.

 This is what happens inside the container (or on your linux machine)
 ```sh